iburzynski/jambhala/cardano-cli/tutorial/04-multisig-script.md

 --out-file "$TX_PATH/multisig.signed"
 ```

-You can now submit the transaction and verify the results.
+You can now submit the transaction and view the results.

+## <a id="verify"></a> **Extra: verify script**
+You can confirm the fidelity of a local copy of a Cardano native script to an address on-chain using `cardanoscan`.

+Search for the script address at [preview.cardanoscan.io](https://preview.cardanoscan.io) (use `preprod.cardanoscan.io` instead if using the `preprod` testnet).

+You should see a **Contract** heading for the address, and a `Verify` button next to it.
+Click the button and select `Native script` from the dropdown.
+Paste the entire JSON contents of the `multisig.script` file into the box and click on `Verify`.
+This will confirm that the contents accord with the script address.